-- 7. WFP's greatest strength is its global deep field presence combined with its hunger expertise, which makes it unique in the international system.
+- 6. WFP's greatest strength is its global deep field presence, which makes it unique in the international system.
 WFP's greatest asset is its staff, a strong and dedicated workforce of more than 10,000 women and men, 90 percent of whom are deployed in the field, often under difficult conditions where security threats and risks to personal safety are considerable.
 WFP, like other global actors on the front line of humanitarian and other crises, faces critical challenges regarding the skills development, training, deployment, security and work/life balance of its staff.
-Maintaining the excellence and motivation of WFP staff will remain a top corporate priority, which is essential in order for the organization to uphold its high level of performance and effectiveness. - 8.
-WFP will continue to be accountable for the efficient and effective use of the resources entrusted to it by closely monitoring and evaluating the outputs of its activities and measuring the outcomes and impact that can be attributed to them.
-WFP will continue to conduct a biennial review of the Strategic Plan.
-WFP will also continue to manage for results at the local, country, regional and Headquarters levels.
+Maintaining the excellence and motivation of WFP staff will remain a top corporate priority, which is essential in order for the organization to uphold its high level of performance and effectiveness. - 7.
+WFP will be accountable for the efficient and effective use of the resources entrusted to it by closely monitoring and evaluating the outputs of its activities and measuring the outcomes and impact that can be attributed to them.
+WFP will continue to manage for results at the local, country, regional and headquarters levels.
 This includes a continuous careful assessment of the risks and opportunities associated with the implementation of its Strategic Plan.
 The frameworks for corporate results and risks will be defined in the revised WFP Management Plan in accordance with the direction laid out in this Strategic Plan.
 The reporting on WFP's performance against the objectives set by the Strategic Plan will be done through its Annual Performance Report.
-WFP will also ensure that lessons learned are fully incorporated into future policies and activities.
+WFP will also ensure that lessons learned are fully incorporated into future policies and activities. - 8.
+The implementation of this strategy may have implications for evaluating WFP's funding mechanisms, which may require adjustments.
+Parallel discussions will be held between the Secretariat and WFP membership to review WFP's current funding frameworks and programme categories so as to ensure Member States can fully embrace the implementation of the Strategic Plan.
+WFP will continue to follow the existing guidance of the Executive Board concerning the allocation of multilateral funding for development.1